 Habitat: Downy Arrowwood prefers shade to partial shade, in well drained neutral less-fertile soils without excessive moisture - even dry conditions.
 It is very cold hardy.

 Names: In the never ending quest for specificity, botanists have recently moved the Viburnum genus into the Adoxaceae plant family, which is a small group of 5 genera of shrubs that have opposite leaves, mostly 5-petaled flowers that produce a small drupe.
 Minnesota authorities have made this change, USDA has not yet as of this date.
 The genus Viburnum is the Latin name for a European species of this genus.
 The species name rafinesquianum, is an honorary for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.
+NOTE: Some references, such as USDA, spell the species name as rafinesqueanum.

 The author name for the plant classification, ‘Schult.’ refers to Josef August Schultes (1773-1831), Austrian Botanist who with Johann Jacob Roemer published the 16th edition of Linnaeus’ Systema Vegetabilum.
 The common name of Arrowwood refers to the Native American use of straight stems for arrows.
 "Downy" refers to the excess of hair on the leaves and leaf stalks of this species compared with Southern Arrowwood.
 An older name for this species is Viburnum affine.